 It appears that the main plate is about 3mm thick while all four side plates are only about 2mm thick.
 They are all made of a zinc alloy and are mostly flat.
 The etching in each plate is pretty deep considering the fact the plates are so thin.

 Four large stones and two small stones are placed on the front main plate, and an additional two small stones are placed on each of the second side plates above and below the WWE scratch logos.
 The jewels that come with the belt are a cheap plastic rhinestone.
-The base stones looked so bad that I decided to pay to have them professionally restoned with cubic zirconia.
-All pictures of the WWE Undisputed Championship in this review have cubic zirconia that sparkle with all the colors of the rainbow when in direct sunlight or some LED lights.
+They have to be in direct sunlight to get any color change.

 The first side plate displays a lion holding the McMahon family crest.
 Black paint outlines the lion and some of the floral design on the edges.

 The second side plates have the WWE scratch logo on a black plate which is layered on a gold plate.
 The gold plate has more floral design, reminiscent of the Big Gold that was unified with the WWF Championship.
 The second side plates are just a tiny bit smaller than the first in both width and height.

 The third side plate reads “Property of the World Wrestling Entertainment TM.”
 It has a gold WWE scratch logo with a red underline on a black plate, which is layered on a gold plate.
 This gold plate also has the same floral design as the second side plates, but is the smallest plate on the belt.